vanHeemstraSystems/macos-hypervisor/300/README.md

  And here it is.
  We have configured macOS from scratch.
  We can see the shared directory and the project we were editing right now.

+## 200 - Linux Virtual Machine on MacOS

  Finally, we will turn our eyes onto Linux.
  Virtualization framework has supported Linux since the very beginning in macOS Big Sur.
  In macOS Ventura, we have added some pretty cool new features, and we want to share some of them with you.